 The Human Services major is structured around four interrelated components: theoretical foundations/intervention strategies; client population/cultural diversity; research/evaluation; and skill development/field experience.

 About half of the graduates of the Human Services program go on to graduate programs, typically in social work, counseling, psychology, gerontology, public administration or education.
 A human services professional may provide direct services to clients, supervise personnel, administer programs and develop policies, and/or deliver support services to professional staff.
 Sample career options for Human Services graduates include adoption counselor, AIDS services case manager, child protective service worker, client advocate, community educator, elementary school teacher, geriatric caseworker, human services agency administrator, parent educator, policy analyst, probation officer, social service employee, youth counselor and behavior specialist.

 Learning Goals and Student Learning Outcomes

-The following goals and learning outcomes have been established for students pursuing a bachelor’s degree in geological sciences:
+The following goals and learning outcomes have been established for students pursuing a degree in Human Services:

-Courses are designated as GEOL in the class schedule.
+Courses are designated as HUSR in the class schedule.